joonan-lab/cwas/docs/index.rst

 Welcome to CWAS-Plus's documentation!
 =====================================

-CWAS (Category-Wide Association Study) is a data analytic tool to perform stringent association tests to find non-coding loci associated with autism spectrum disorder (ASD).
-CWAS runs category-based burden tests using de novo variants from whole genome sequencing data and diverse annotation data sets.
+CWAS-Plus (Category-Wide Association Study) is a data analysis tool designed to conduct rigorous association tests for discovering noncoding associations in complex genomic disorders.
+It runs category-based burden tests using variants from whole-genome sequencing data and various annotation datasets.
+CWAS-Plus provides a user-friendly interface for efficient hypothesis testing and has promising implications for uncovering the pathophysiology of various genomic disorders.

-CWAS was used in the following papers.
+Here is ther reference papers:

 * `An analytical framework for whole genome sequence association studies and its implications for autism spectrum disorder <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5961723/>`_ (Werling et al., 2018)
 * `Genome-wide de novo risk score implicates promoter variation in autism spectrum disorder <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6432922/>`_ (An et al., 2018)